 What should we learn from the reference to Noah?
 To look at the weather patterns and watch for the telltale signs that may inform us of a date that the angels are ignorant of?
 No, it rather reminds us to “be careful, or your hearts will be weighed down with dissipation, drunkenness and the anxieties of life, and that day will close on you unexpectedly like a trap” (Luke 21:34).

 Jesus also presented the parable of the 10 virgins to hammer this idea home.
 I understand this more since I lived in Africa for several years.
 Once I was to perform a wedding at noon, and even by 3 p.m. the bride had not arrived — she had delayed her coming!
 Some of the attendants fell asleep while waiting.
 At one point I noticed the bridegroom himself beginning to nod off.

 What was the message of Jesus’ story?
 Lest you fall asleep, have your lamps filled with oil so that your light can shine.
 Use the Holy Spirit.
 Be generous, welcome the stranger, visit the sick, be Jesus in your community (Matthew 25:31-46).
 If we do so, that is like giving people food in due season, when they need it.
 “It will be good for that servant whose master finds him doing so when he returns” (Matthew 24:46).

-We know that in faith Christ lives in us (Galatians 2:20), that his kingdom has begun in us and in his church, that there is a gospel work to be done now wherever we live, and that "in this hope we are saved" (Romans 8:24) of the return of our Lord.
+We know that Christ lives in us (Galatians 2:20), that his kingdom has begun in us and in his church, that there is a gospel work to be done now wherever we live, and that “in this hope we are saved” (Romans 8:24) – in the hope of the return of our Lord.